dataset-ninja/rice-disease/README.md

 # Rice Leaf Diseases with Boundary Box

-Rice Disease is a dataset for object detection tasks.
+Rice Disease is a dataset for object detection task.